-The Soviets continue to adhere strictly to the regulations for the passage of combatants through the Turkish Straits.
+tions for the passage of combatants through the Turkish Straits.
 However, it should be noted that a TANGO class submarine, which entered the Mediterranean from the Black Sea at the end of January stayed in the Mediterranean for four months before proceeding to its declared shipyard for repair in the Northern Fleet area.
-Another TANGO class submarine likewise declared for shipyard repairs in the Northern Fleet area left the Black Sea at the end This submarine is still in the Mediterranean and of September. is expected to stay there for at least another month. continue to make contingency declarations, that is, they declare the passages of ships out of the Black Sea which do not in fact take place later.
+Another TANGO class submarine likewise declared for shipyard repairs in the Northern Fleet area left the Black Sea at the end of September.
+This submarine is still in the Mediterranean and is expected to stay there for at least another month.
+The Soviets continue to make contingency declarations, that is, they declare the passages of ships out of the Black Sea which do not in fact take place later.
 The increase in such declarations which was noted in the previous period has not been repeated in the period under review.